How to Make Money With Interest 7 Ways

 Another way to gain interest on your money could be with bonds, which are loans that the government or companies issue.
 These pay investors interest on a regular basis until the bond hits its maturity date.

-These investments, however, aren’t insured the way an account is at a bank or credit union by the FDIC or NCUA.
-U.S. Savings Bonds are backed by the government, but other bonds may carry risk.
+These investments, however, are not insured by the Federal Deposit Insurance Corporation (FDIC) or National Credit Union Administration (NCUA) the way an account is at a bank or credit union.
+U.S. savings bonds are backed by the government, but bonds may carry risk.

 Other Ways to Make Your Money Work For You